lana-20/charles-proxy-features/README.md

 So, now that I know 1 place is not showing up in the list of places on the UI side, I am ready to file a bug report addressed to the mobile developer.
 But how can I prove that there is a place that should be visible on the front-end but are not?
 Perhaps, there is a mistake in the code, and some or all of the custom places are not showing.
 Certainly, I can support the bug report with a screenshot and a result set fo the SQL query, but it's insufficient.
 I generate a Charles log and attach it to the report.
 To do that, we can go to File and select an option Save Session or Save Session As, and save it as log.chls file.
 Now we can attach this file to JIRA, which support the .chls file format.
 When the developer receives the report, they download the log.chls file, double-click it, and the file opens in the Charles app itself.
 The developer is able to view everything we experience when we test the app.
 The developer look at the call **appName/places/getuserplaces** accessing *My Places*, and now they are convinced because the Charles log shows Space Needle coming from the back-end but not showing in the app's UI.

-Collecting Charles logsis a piece of cake for testers and developers.
-It's a simple but helpful feature.
+Collecting Charles logs is a piece of cake for testers and developers.
+It's a simple and helpful feature.

-#TODO - finish Charles practice notes and illustrations

-Overall, the typical debugging activities I conduct with Charles Proxy are:

-1. Logging
-2. Re-Write
-3. Map Local
-4. Throttling
-5. Breakpoints

 Once again, one may ask "Why not use Postman for activity logging and tracking?".
-Postman itroduced the [Postman Interceptor](https://learning.postman.com/docs/sending-requests/capturing-request-data/interceptor/#:~:text=Postman%20Interceptor%20is%20a%20Chrome,bound%20session%20of%20traffic%20capture.), which attempts to accomplish the same thing as Charles Proxy.
+A few years ago, Postman introduced the [Postman Interceptor](https://learning.postman.com/docs/sending-requests/capturing-request-data/interceptor/#:~:text=Postman%20Interceptor%20is%20a%20Chrome,bound%20session%20of%20traffic%20capture.), which attempts to accomplish the same thing as Charles Proxy.
 We can turn it on and record the traffic communication between the web or mobile app and the back-end.
 If you choose to explore the [Interceptor](https://blog.postman.com/postman-interceptor-the-next-generation-view-source-for-the-api-economy/), make sure to use with the desktop version of Postman.
 It doesn't work with the Postman web app.

 I personally do not use the Interceptor because **Logging** only comprises 20% of the time I spend on Charles.
-The other 80% of tasks and features, such as Re-Write, Map Local, Throttling, and Breakpoints are covered in this [post](url) (TBD).
+The other 80% of tasks and features, such as Re-Write, Map Local, Throttling, and Breakpoints are covered in the following sections.

-Another use case for Charles is mimicking Network Conditions on real (physical) Android devices.
-I can test Network Condition on (virtual) Android emulators with the help of Android Studio or via a command line interface or terminal using ADB (Android Debug Bridge) commands.
+## Throttling

+We can change Network Conditions using Charles.
+When testing software on mobile devices, we run into an issue with physical Android devices.
+While we can mimick various Network Conditions on a virtual Android emulator, doing the same on an actual Android device requires a tool like Charles Proxy.

+In the Proxy menu there are 2 related options - "Throttle Settings" and "Start Throttling".
+First, let's review Throttle Settings, which look very similar to the iOS device configuration.
+Once we "Enable Throttling", we can choose to change network conditions for All hosts that we are hitting (https://*:*), which means every application that is visible to Charles Proxy.

+We can be more specific and tag a particular app, for which we'd have to provide the host name.
+Then we can change the network conditions by using "Throttle Preset" and selecting a network type - 3G/4G/Fiber/..., and defining an own profile if desired.
+The **Throttling** feature in Charles is one of the options that help with testing network conditions on Android apps.

+Charles also has 3 other features that I love - Map Local, Re-Write and Breakpoints.
+I love using Charles for mobile app testing, but these features can be used web-based apps as well.

+## Map Local

+...

+## Re-Write

+...

+## Breakpoints

+...

+#TODO - finish Charles practice notes and illustrations